 Nobody knows what will be the future of cryptocurrencies.
 I think the technology itself has a lot of potentials.
 Blockchain ledgers can be used in many applications from banking to administration.
 As for the cryptocurrencies themselves, I do not know.
 There have been many predictions this last year.
 Tim Draper predicted correctly the 10’000 dollars mark and he is now saying that bitcoin will hit 250’000 dollars by 2022.
 Jeet Singh, a portfolio manager, predicted that bitcoin will 50’000 dollars by the end of the year.
 John McAfee, creator of the popular Antivirus, predict a bitcoin price of one million by 2020.
 It could also totally drop in price.
 As ever, nobody can predict the future.
 We will see what happens.

 Even though cryptocurrencies are still quite young, they already have a very rich history.
 I find it very interesting.
 A lot of things happened.
-An entirely new technology was developed.
+Entirely new technology was developed.
 New cryptocurrencies were created.
 Coins were stolen, the exchange network got shut down.
 Some countries made it illegal while some other countries have been very enthusiastic about it.
 Some cryptocurrencies saw a rise of several thousand times their values in a short period.
 And the entire cryptocurrency market lost 75% of its value in one month.

 I really do not know what will happen in the future for cryptocurrencies.
 I am not a cryptocurrency investor.
 For now, I do not plan to invest in cryptocurrencies in the future.
 But I think that it is a very interesting story.
 The technology is very powerful.
-I think that the technology will last.
+I think that the technology behind cryptocurrencies will last.
 And it will see new usages.
 In the next post of the story, I am going to look at cryptocurrencies from the point of view of an investor.